Weather forecasting: Analog

+Artificial intelligence

+Initial attempts to use artificial intelligence began in the 2010s.
+Huawei's Pangu-Weather model, Google's GraphCast, WindBorne's WeatherMesh model, Nvidia's FourCastNet, and the European Centre for Medium-Range Weather Forecasts' Artificial Intelligence/Integrated Forecasting System, or AIFS all appeared in 2022–2023.
+In 2024, AIFS started to publish real-time forecasts, showing specific skill at predicting hurricane tracks, but lower-performing on the intensity changes of such storms relative to physics-based models.

+Such models use no physics-based atmosphere modeling or large language models.
+Instead, they learn purely from data such as the ECMWF re-analysis ERA5.
+These models typically require far less compute than physics-based models.

+Microsoft's Aurora system offers global 10-day weather and 5-day air pollution (CO_{2}, NO, NO_{2}, SO_{2}, O_{3}, and particulates) forecasts with claimed accuracy similar to physics-based models, but at orders-of-magnitude lower cost.
+Aurora was trained on more than a million hours of data from six weather/climate models.

+In 2024, a group of researchers at Google's DeepMind AI research laboratories published a paper in Nature to describe their machine-learning model, called GenCast, that is expected to produce more accurate forecasts than the best traditional weather forecasting systems.

+In a study conducted using the AIFS, Lang et al. (2024) presented 30-day ensemble simulations of the Madden–Julian oscillation.

 Communicating forecasts to the public

 Most end users of forecasts are members of the general public.
 Thunderstorms can create strong winds and dangerous lightning strikes that can lead to deaths, power outages, and widespread hail damage.
 Heavy snow or rain can bring transportation and commerce to a stand-still, as well as cause flooding in low-lying areas.
 Excessive heat or cold waves can sicken or kill those with inadequate utilities, and droughts can impact water usage and destroy vegetation.

 Several countries employ government agencies to provide forecasts and watches/warnings/advisories to the public to protect life and property and maintain commercial interests.
 Knowledge of what the end user needs from a weather forecast must be taken into account to present the information in a useful and understandable way.
 Examples include the National Oceanic and Atmospheric Administration's National Weather Service (NWS) and Environment Canada's Meteorological Service (MSC).
 Traditionally, newspaper, television, and radio have been the primary outlets for presenting weather forecast information to the public.
 In addition, some cities had weather beacons.
 Increasingly, the internet is being used due to the vast amount of specific information that can be found.
 In all cases, these outlets update their forecasts on a regular basis.